skaleosd/cs400-X-Team-69/README.md

    * What are the GitHub usernames of your team members?
        * GitHub username 1: skaleosd
        * GitHub username 2: rshih2
-       * GitHub username 3:
+       * GitHub username 3: xianjia shao
        * GitHub username 4:
        * GitHub username 5:
    * When did you complete this exercise?
    * How long did it take your team to complete this exercise?